SidoPillai/blockchain/README.md

 3. generate: Immediately mines the specified number of blocks to an address in the wallet.

 **Key Terms** <br>
-**Block:** A container that holds a list of transactions to be added to the blockchain.
+**- Block:** A container that holds a list of transactions to be added to the blockchain.

 #### 4. Wallet Commands
 1. getwalletinfo: Returns an object containing various information about a wallet’s state.